 Forthcoming events are detailed below.
 Friends can book places via The Friends Place.

 Admission is by ticket only.
-For all events the museum opens at 18:30 with the talk starting at 19:00.
-There will be light refreshments available on arrival.
+For all events the museum opens at 18:30 with the talk starting at 19:15.
+There are light refreshments available on arrival.
 The events finish by 21:00.

 7 September 2019: An Evening with Gordon Gravett

 Arun Quay: the Dilemma of Compromise: Talk and demonstration by Gordon Gravett

 Arun Quay came about because of a desire to build a small ‘0’ gauge layout that could easily be transported to exhibitions in a car.
 Although operations are restricted, the aim was to create something that would be visually interesting and still give the impression of spatial surroundings.
 Lightweight construction was also very important so that it could be moved around the without too much damage being inflicted on ageing muscles and joints!
 Although the railway may be the main focus, Gordon’s interest goes way beyond the railway fence and trying to capture the atmosphere of a particular area or scenario.